 T.N.4.7.
-Creep Recovery for Load Cells During Type Evaluation. - The difference between the initial reading of the minimum load of the measuring range ( $D{min}$ ) and the reading after returning to minimum load subsequent to the maximum load ( $D{max}$ ) having been applied for 30 minutes shall not exceed:
+Creep Recovery for Load Cells During Type Evaluation. - The difference between the initial reading of the minimum load of the measuring range $(D{min})$ and the reading after returning to minimum load subsequent to the maximum load $(D{max})$ having been applied for 30 minutes shall not exceed:

-- (a) 0.5 times the value of the load cell verification interval (0.5 v) for Class I, II, III, and IIII load cells, or - (b) 1.5 times the value of the load cell verification interval (1.5 v) for Class III L load cells.
-(Added 2006) - T.N.5.
-Repeatability.
-The results obtained from several weighings of the same load under reasonably static test conditions shall agree within the absolute value of the maintenance tolerance for that load, and shall be within applicable tolerances. - T.N.6.
-Sensitivity.
-This section is applicable to all nonautomatic-indicating scales marked I, II, III L, or IIII.
+- (a) 0.5 times the value of the load cell verification interval (0.5 v) for Class II and IIII load cells; - (b) 0.5 times the value of the load cell verification interval (0.5 v) for Class III load cells with 4000 or fewer divisions; - (c) 0.83 times the value of the load cell verification interval (0.83 v) for Class III load cells with more than 4000 divisions; or - (d) 2.5 times the value of the load cell verification interval (2.5 v) for Class III L load cells.

+T.N.5.
+Repeatability. - The results obtained from several weighings of the same load under reasonably static test conditions shall agree within the absolute value of the maintenance tolerance for that load, and shall be within applicable tolerances.

+T.N.6.
+Sensitivity. - This section is applicable to all nonautomatic-indicating scales marked I, II, III, III L, or IIII.